 Runners will head west following the paved Papio Trail along Papillion Creek towards the next exchange point at Halleck Park.
 Returning to a more suburban setting, runners will pass golf courses, parks, and the Bellevue Berry and Pumpkin Patch.
 The trail is relatively flat but features a few underpasses that have short steep hills.

 Leaving Halleck Park, runners will pass a small lake and continue heading west following the Papillion Creek.
 Runners will turn right to navigate a round-a-bout to underpass 96th Street and will be greeted by a long, steep hill.
 At the top of the hill, runners will turn right into a residential neighborhood on Santa Fe Circle.
 DO NOT miss this RIGHT TURN as it connects to the Highway 370 underpass into Walnut Creek Lake Recreation Area.
 As runners leave the tunneled underpass, they will be greeted by a forest and a winding path through Walnut Creek Lake.
 At the top of the hill, runners will turn right and run across the dam.
-Here the paved trail winds around a tall grass prairie around the lake until runners turn right by the boat ramp and make their way to Papio South HS.
+Here the paved trail winds around a tall grass prairie around the lake until runners turn right by the boat ramp, run past the Walnut Creek Dog Park and make their way to Sumtur Amphitheather.

-Leaving Papio South HS runners will exit south along a bike trail and turn east at the fork in the trail.
-Runners will continue on the bike path and exit on Turkey Road.
-Runners will head south and follow Turkey Road out of the park across Schram road.
+Runners will continue heading south on 96th Street until reach Capehart road.
 Here runners will enter rural Nebraska and its famous gravel roads.
-Turkey Road has a nice mixture of rolling hills and flat sections.
-Runners will turn right onto Capeheart road and follow this hilly gravel road to 114th Street where they will turn right again towards the exchange point at Nebraska Christian College.
+Runners will continue on Capeheart road and follow this hilly gravel road to 114th Street where they will turn right again towards the exchange point at Nebraska Christian College.

 Distance: 5.6 Miles